More

 Heat the milk to the boiling point, keep a few tablespoons apart.
 Mix these with the egg yolks and the custard powder.
 Dissolve in the heated milk and heat over a very low fire until the custard has thickened.
 Roll out the puff pastry and line 10 small baking forms.
 Distribute the custard over the forms.
 Bake 25 minutes at 200 degrees in the oven.
 Wait ten minutes and take the tartlets carefully out of the form.
 Put the fruit on top.

 Cut the shortcrust pastry in 4 pieces and roll each out to a square, big enough to fit around the apple.
 Put the apples in the middle; fill the holes with 75 gram sugar, put a small piece of butter on top and sprinkle with cinnamon and nutmeg.
 Now close the pastry around the apple.
 Put the apples on a baking tin.
 Dissolve the remaining butter and sugar in 1 dl water and pour this over the dumplings.
-Bake 50 minutes at 180 degrees.
+Bake 50 minutes at 180 degrees Celsius.

-On the World-cook website, you will also find a recipe for peach dumplings.
+On the Worldcook website, you will also find a recipe for peach dumplings.